Resources and Advice

 Finding a little extra support

 At TakingCare we’ve been providing personal alarm services for more than 35 years.
-We offer 24/7 help at the touch of a pendant or alarm unit, plus a medical support line staffed by qualified nurses.
+We offer 24/7 help at the touch of a emergency alarm for elderly unit, plus a medical support line staffed by qualified nurses.
 We also have pharmacists on hand to answer questions on pills and prescriptions.

 We can’t fix loneliness, but we can offer another connection for older people – helping them to remain independent and in control.
 And we can give you some tips on how to talk to parents about care.